 Welcome to A Fair Tax on Flying – the campaign to reduce the UK's Air Passenger Duty (APD).
-With a general election less than a year away, it has never been more important to keep the pressure up on the Government to lower this harmful tax.
-Please read on to discover why APD is so damaging for the UK.
+With a new government in place, it has never been more important to keep the pressure up to lower this harmful tax.
+Please read on to discover what APD is and why it is so damaging for the UK.

 Air Passenger Duty (APD) is the UK Government tax that is charged on passengers departing from a UK airport.

 The UK has the highest air travel tax anywhere in the world – which means APD puts the UK at a competitive disadvantage.